singletary/singletary.github.io/_posts/2017-12-20-end-of-year.md

 *P.S.: No referral links above.
 Click away!*

-Eero fixed me WiFi speed issues since upgrading to a gigabit line with FiOS.
-AirPort Extremes underperformed, unfortunately.
-Arlo lets me keep an eye on my home when I'm gone, and enables some great integrations with smart lights.
-Same goes for Ring 2, which I upgraded to from the original Ring.
-Huge image quality boost, fewer false motion alerts, excellent battery life.
-Outdoor smart plugs are my new jam — holiday decorations + automation = bliss.
-Finally got the new Wink Hub 2, which I needed for the switch for my outdoor porch light.
-Sonos stepped up, integrating with Amazon Echo, making it WAY easier to play music throughout my home. **Interesting**: Over half of my favorites are outdoor smart home products.
+**Eero** fixed me WiFi speed issues since upgrading to a gigabit line with FiOS.
+AirPort Extremes underperformed, unfortunately. **Arlo** lets me keep an eye on my home when I'm gone, and enables some great integrations with smart lights.
+Same goes for **Ring 2**, which I upgraded to from the original Ring.
+Huge image quality boost, fewer false motion alerts, excellent battery life. **Outdoor smart plugs** are my new jam — holiday decorations + automation = bliss.
+Finally got the new **Wink Hub 2**, which I needed for the switch for my outdoor porch light. **Sonos** stepped up, integrating with Amazon Echo, making it WAY easier to play music throughout my home. **Interesting**: Over half of my favorites are outdoor smart home products.

 Some losers: